 The hydration level in our bodies fluctuates constantly and water requirements vary from one person to another, depending on physical activity, ambient temperature, health status, physiological condition, age and gender.
-Dehydration is a common problem and even mild levels can affect our mental and physical performance24.
-In particular, surveys conducted in some European countries show that children do not meet the recommended water intake, especially at school, as they depend on caregivers for access to fluids (UK, Germany and Italy)25.
+Dehydration is a common problem and even mild levels can affect our mental and physical performance.
+In particular, surveys conducted in some European countries show that children do not meet the recommended water intake, especially at school, as they depend on caregivers for access to fluids (UK, Germany and Italy).
 Consequences of mild dehydration (a loss of 1%-2% of body weight) include thirst, tiredness, headaches and a decrease in alertness, concentration and memory as well as loss of physical endurance and sport skills.

-Percentage of water in the human body

-New-born baby Adult Elderly person
+Percentage of water in the human body New-born Adult Elderly baby person

-Total water 75% 60% 50%